ghost-in-the-zsh/lights/README.md

 </form>
 ```

-will not work as expected because it is not valid HTML5.
+will not work; it is not valid HTML5.

 ### Business Logic